nadir500/unity-urp-bedtest-2021/README.md

 # Unity 2021LTS BedTest:
-This repo is built for making different prototypes and tests under Unity URP.
+This repo is built for making different prototypes and tests under Unity URP, with appropriate naming convention.

 # Flares for additional lights(renderer feature):
 Using renderer feature with flare alpha image and fresnel effect.